david672orford/tech-for-teaching/howto/trim-video/index.md

 **-crf 25** sets the level of compression.
 Higher numbers mean more compression and more loss of detail.
 Noticable smearing sets in around 35.

-You will need audio options too.
+H.264 video is usually paired with AAC audio.
 These audio options are good, but they require an FFmpeg compiled from source:

     -c:a libfdk_acc -profile:a aac_he -ar 48000